gentile-lab/gentile-lab.github.io/index.md

 Located in the STEM Complex of the University of Ottawa, in the hearth of Canada’s National Capital Region, our laboratory is part of the [Department of Chemistry and Biomolecular Sciences](https://www.uottawa.ca/faculty-science/chemistry-biomolecular-sciences) and the [Ottawa Institute of Systems Biology](https://www.uottawa.ca/research-innovation/ottawa-institute-systems-biology).
 {: .welcomefont}

 Our research focuses on computer-aided drug discovery at the interface of chemistry, biology and computer science.
-We are interested in developing and applying innovative computational tools to accelerate therapeutics discovery in viral infections, cancer and other diseases.
+We are interested in developing and applying innovative computational tools to accelerate therapeutics discovery for infectious diseases, cancer and beyond.
 {: .welcomefont}

 We gratefully acknowledge the support from: